Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Introduction

-In the present study, we use the method of increments (MI) to reduce the occupied space of a molecular system, and the FNO method\cite{FNO_taube_lamdaCCSD,FNO_taube1,Taube:2008ab,FNO_bartlett,doi:10.1063/1.453884} to truncate virtual space.
-In this way, a novel framework, which we call the MI-FNO approach, is constructed for the systematic reduction of both the occupied and the virtual spaces in the context of quantum chemistry simulations on near-term quantum devices.
-As a first step, we validate the accuracy of the MI-FNO approach, and demonstrate its ability to reduce both the occupied and virtual spaces while maintaining a reasonable level of accuracy, by examining the small molecules BeH$_2$, CH$_4$, NH$_3$, H$_2$O, and HF using a moderate-sized cc-pVDZ basis set~\cite{Dunning:1989aa}.
-Then, as an early demonstration of the efficacy of our MI-FNO approach on larger molecules, we give a qubit count estimation for an industrially relevant, medium-sized catalyst molecule (the ``constrained geometry'' olefin polymerization catalyst) using the cc-pVDZ and cc-pVTZ basis sets~\cite{Dunning:1989aa}.
+A similar strategy to ours is deployed by Fielder et al.,~\cite{Fiedler:2017} where an incremental scheme is combined with local-pair natural orbitals~\cite{Neese_1,Neese_2,Neese_3,Neese_4,Neese_5,Hattig_PNO,Werner_PNO} to achieve highly efficient and accurate reaction energies for large molecular systems.
+However, to our knowledge, an approach for systematically and simultaneously reducing the occupied and virtual MO spaces has not yet been utilized for applications of quantum chemistry on NISQ devices.
+Here, we demonstrate how the method of increments can be used to reduce the occupied space of a molecular system, and FNOs can be employed to truncate the virtual space.
+As a first step, we validate the accuracy of the MI-FNO approach, and demonstrate its ability to reduce both the occupied and virtual spaces while maintaining a reasonable level of accuracy, by examining the small molecules BeH$_2$, CH$_4$, NH$_3$, H$_2$O, and HF using a moderate-sized cc-pVDZ basis set.~\cite{Dunning:1989aa} The ability to solve the electron correlation problem on classical (conventional) computers depends on the size of the computational space of the molecule.
+The molecular computational space can be defined in terms of the number of electrons or occupied orbitals and the total number of MOs.
+For quantum devices, the corresponding computational space can be represented in terms of the number of qubits, and the number of one- and two-qubit gates.
+In order to map the electronic structure problem onto a quantum device, the Fock space representation of the wavefunction is used and the wavefunction is evolved using quantum gates.
+The number of qubits is equal to the number of molecular spin orbitals, while the complexity of the wave function can be represented by the number of one- and two-qubit gates.
+To demonstrate the efficacy of our MI-FNO approach on larger molecules, we provide a qubit count estimation for an industrially relevant $\alpha$-olefin polymerization catalyst, a constrained geometry complex (CGC) catalyst,~\cite{Arriola:2007aa} using the cc-pVDZ and cc-pVTZ basis sets.~\cite{Dunning:1989aa}